cyberscribe/casplay-dnd/index.md

 ## Scheduling
 We put in our availability via Doodle, and then the DM decides when to have a session and sends out a calendar invitation with a Zoom link.

+If more than six people can/want to play on a particular date, whoever doesn't play that wanted to play gets priority next time.
+Also, players with very limited availability should be given some priority.
+In short, we work it out--but six is the max. for a game.

 ## Character Generation
 The easiest way to make a character is to use the [D&D Beyond Character Builder](https://www.dndbeyond.com/characters/builder).
 Please use standard array or point buy rather than rolling for stats.
 You can use material from the PHB and any supplemental books as desired.
 Aim for an interesting character that you will be excited to play.